zzz6519003/ideas-issues/README.md

 (中文在后)

 ###Summary
-Everyone may have niubility ideas sometime, make an issue here, maybe some ```cool coder```will make it true, lol.
+Everyone may have awesome ideas sometimes, make an issue here, maybe some ```cool coder```will make it true, lol.

 ###Usage